A Coastal Drive Through Palos Verdes, CA | How To Local Travel Guide

 1) Point Vicente Interpretive Center & Bluff Trail

-Even if the lighthouse grounds are closed (they’re open just a handful of days each year), the interpretive center is worth 20–30 minutes.
+Even if the lighthouse grounds are closed (they’re open just a handful of days each month), the interpretive center is worth 20–30 minutes.
 You’ll find exhibits on the gray whale migration and the peninsula’s geologic story, plus a bluff-edge loop with head-on views of the beacon and Catalina Island hovering on the horizon.
 Bring binoculars in winter; volunteers often set up scopes.

 Safety: Rock is slick.
 Never climb wet algae.
 Stay well clear of surge channels.
-If any part of you thinks, “Maybe not,” you’re right—save it for a safer tide.
+If any part of you thinks, “Maybe not,” you’re right — save it for a safer tide.

 4) Terranea Coastal Trail (public!)